ashtorak/ZOESoundGenerator-for-Arduino-Due/README.md

 # ZOESoundGenerator

+10.03.2020
+I have added a newer version 1.5 where you can read different samples from an SD card.

+Description for version 1.2:

 This is a simple sound generator for the Renault ZOE and an Arduino Due which produces these noises: https://youtu.be/zKB3S2EzTBk

 It loads three samples directly onto the Due, using 80% of RAM.
 Future versions will use a SD card.